PRB Dry Scrubber Ash

 Coal from the Powder River Basin tends to produce ash with high calcium content, and can be highly reactive when exposed to moisture.

-PRB ash typically sets up hard in the presence of moisture and produces a buildup of ash handling equipment.
+PRB ash typically sets up hard in the presence of moisture and produces a buildup of ash on handling equipment.
 Laboratory testing has shown this buildup occurs inside of three minutes.

 Dew point temperatures in fly ash dry scrubber baghouses can be as low as 18° F, creating an environment ideal for buildup if the material comes in contact with cool metal surfaces.
 A completely dry vacuum system is recommended to prevent problems with handling the ash.
 This can be achieved by blowing heated air through the line prior to conveying.
 As an alternative to heated air, rubber elbows can be used to prevent buildup in direction changes.